-We are working towards training all staff in therapeutic approaches to behaviour.

-We are working towards training all staff in trauma informed practice.
-This helps professionals understand the long-term impact of adverse childhood experiences and helps them plan curriculum experiences that work to reduce barriers and mitigate some effects of early trauma.
+We train all staff in therapeutic approaches to behaviour.
+We train all staff in trauma informed practice.
+This helps professionals understand the long term impact of adverse childhood experiences and helps them plan curriculum experiences that work to reduce barriers and mitigate some effects of early trauma.